 Ans.
 India is a vast country.
 It is located in South Asia.
 From south to north India’s mainland extends between 8°4′N and 37°6′N latitudes.

 It is located in the Northern Hemisphere.
 The Tropic of Cancer (23°30′N) passes roughly through the middle of the country.
 From west to east India extends between 68°7′E and 97°25′E longitudes.
 It is located in the Eastern Hemisphere.

 To the southeast of India’s mainland lie the Andaman and Nicobar Islands in the Bay of Bengal and to the southwest lie the Lakshadweep Islands in the Arabian Sea.
 The landmass of India covers an area of 3.28 million square km.
-From the point of view of size it is the seventh largest country of the world.
+From the point of view of size, it is the seventh-largest country in the world.

 It has a long coastline of 7516.6 km including Andaman & Nicobar and Lakshadweep Islands.
-With a population of over 1000 millions, India is the second most populous country of the world after China.
+With a population of over 1000 million, India is the second-most populous country in the world after China.

-The lofty ranges of the Himalayas and other mountains form a natural geographical boundary in the northwest, north and northeast.
+The lofty ranges of the Himalayas and other mountains form a natural geographical boundary in the northwest, north, and northeast.
 The southern part of the country is in form of a peninsula, tapering towards the Indian Ocean in the south.
-It is bounded by Arabian Sea in the southwest and Bay of Bengal in the southeast.
+It is bounded by the Arabian Sea in the southwest and the Bay of Bengal in the southeast.